 Quite a different character had early medieval Slavic culture, which creators have never been so closely connected with the world of ancient civilizations.
 If their agricultural production, perhaps only slightly inferior to Chernyakhiv culture, all other industries – metallurgy and metalworking, pottery, bone processing, etc. – differed significantly primitiveness without going beyond the elementary techniques for home craft (Ibid: 14-15).

 The fact that the Slavs relatively late mastered metallurgy and metalworking is confirmed by folk beliefs and customs.
 The world ritual practice widely used metals, particularly iron, but the metals appear in the customs of the Slavs rarely, and if it happens, it just shows that they are of great value.
-For example, before our time, the Russian and Ukrainian there have ban of the byruing of the deceased together with metal objects, and finding a horseshoe portends happiness.
+For example, till our time, Russians and Ukrainians have a ban on burying metal objects with the deceased, and the find of a horseshoe portends happiness.
 Other people also, for example, among the Germans it was customary to put into the grave with the dead man and his weapons.
 It is clear that the value of metal objects was significantly reduced at advanced metallurgy.

 The Chernyakhiv ancient artefacts cover vast territorial space.
-South-western border of their spread space is the lower reaches of the Danube and Transdunubia.
-They reach reach the left bank of the Dnieper on east and northeast, up to the Riverlands of the rivers Vorskla and Seym.
+The south-western border of their spread space is the lower reaches of the Danube and Transdanubia.
+They reach the left bank of the Dnieper on east and northeast, up to the Riverlands of the rivers Vorskla and Seym.
 Northern boundary Chernyakhiv culture was the Ukrainian Polesie Ukraine and southern one was the land of the Northern Black Sea Coast (Ibid: 19)